helske/statvis/README.md

 # What is this

-This repository contains data and scripts for reproducing the analysis of the paper *Are You Sure You're Sure? - Effects of Visual Representation on the Cliff Effect in Statistical Inference* byJouni Helske, Matthew Cooper, Anders Ynnerman, Satu Helske, and Lonni Besançon.
-The original raw R scripts and results (except the files with model fits which are too large to include in GitHub) are in folders `experiment1` (one sample case) and `experiment2` (two sample case), but we will also reproduce the whole analysis workflow here.
+This repository contains data and scripts for reproducing the analysis of the paper *Are You Sure You're Sure? - Effects of Visual Representation on the Cliff Effect in Statistical Inference* by Jouni Helske, Satu Helske, Matthew Cooper, Anders Ynnerman, and Lonni Besançon.

+The raw data for both experiments can be found in folders `experiment1/data/` and `experiment2/data/` respectively, which also contains the R data frames used in the analysis (`exp1_data.rds` and `exp2_data.rds`).
+The web pages for the surveys are in folder `web`, with some screenshots in folder `screenshots`.

 ## One-sample experiment